 Statement

-The British Small Animal Veterinary Association (BSAVA) strongly supports the practice of euthanasia of companion animals in practice when a sufficiently good quality of life cannot be maintained.
+The British Small Animal Veterinary Association (BSAVA) supports the practice of euthanasia of companion animals in practice when a sufficiently good quality of life cannot be maintained.

 The BSAVA supports the autonomy of the practitioner to refuse euthanasia for mere convenience when there are alternative options such as the owner signing the animal over to the veterinary surgeon or a rescue organisation.
 However, the decision to euthanise the animal should be appropriate to the actual situation and realistic prospects of the animal.
 This may include the limitations of the owner to provide further treatment, and the limitations of rescue centres to rehome animals.